Skip to main content

 • you are participating in a practical training programme

-However, you must still comply with all safety, operational, and conduct requirements during the Course.
+However, you must still comply with all safety, operational, and conduct requirements during the course.
 This includes following instructor directions, taking part in safety briefings, carrying appropriate travel insurance, and disclosing any medical, dietary, allergy, or accessibility requirements that may affect your safe participation.

 Did this answer your question?